abhishek-kumar-code/Redfish_Public/Specification.md

 * Default Credentials

-	Vendors should NOT implement default credentials for any account installed on the spec compliant device, with a well known password.
+	Services should NOT implement default credentials for any account installed on the spec compliant device, with a well known password.

 * Password Complexity